ypid/docker-libreoffice-duden/README.md

 make install
 ```

 You might need to change the owner of the bind mounted directory `mount_volume_user_home` from your host system to match your user.
-Note that the UID must match with the user in the inside which is 1000.
+Note that the UID must match with the user inside which is 1000.

 The Makefile expects that you saved the extension extracted from zip file under `~/Downloads/Software/` which is mounted in the container as `~/duden_setup_files`.